corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/network-bootstrapper.md

 {{< /note >}}

-### Updating the contract whitelist for bootstrapped networks
+### Update the contract whitelist for bootstrapped networks

 If the network already has a set of network parameters defined (i.e. the node directories all contain the same network-parameters file) then the Network Bootstrapper can be used to append contracts from new CorDapps to the current whitelist.